 Let’s be honest, it’s music.
 It’s creative.
-I can’t sit here and give you steps to write a song, because everyone is starting from a different level of musical knowledge.
+I can’t sit here and give you steps to write a song, because everyone is starting from a different level of musical knowledge and it will take everyone different lengths of time to write, record, and produce a song of any genre.
 But I can give you some broad advice about how to approach hardstyle music, assuming you have some basic musical background.

 Basic Hardstyle Beat

 “One Blade” from Brennan Heart is a good starting point to understand how hardstyle music comes together.
 We’ll use this track to break down how to create your own hardstyle track.
 Just take a listen:

 There’s the kick, of course, which I will get to soon.
 There’s also a low-lead synth, acting kind of like a bass and it’s a whole different beast from the 808 that dominates so many other genres.
 It’s run through some heavy distortion and has some variations here and there in terms of rhythm or automated filters and reverb to keep it interesting.